It is haunted by two unlucky fortune hunters who paid dearly.

 Various people made the cabin their home until the 1980s.
 In 1984 or so, remodeling the cabin had begun but was abandoned for some unknown reason, and the cabin was vacant for nearly 10 years, until a film electrician moved into the place in 1993.

 During the week that he was moving into the cabin, he and his friend left the big, heavy wooden front door open, as the weather was hot and still.
-The ancient door had a difficult lock on it that had to be turned in just the right manner to lock or unlock the door.
-On one occasion, the heavy door slowly closed and locked itself, temporarily locking out the electrician.
-In another instance, during that same week, the door once again slowly closed, and not only was the door locked again, but the deadbolt lock was also turned as well!
+The ancient door had a difficult lock on it that had to be turned in just the right manner to operate.
+On one occasion, it slowly closed and locked itself, temporarily locking out the electrician.
+In another instance, during that same week, the door again slowly closed, and not only did it lock again, but the deadbolt turned as well!

 As he continued to live there, the electrician experienced unexplainable electrical and power problems in the cabin, which no one else in the community had experienced.
-Cold spots could be again felt in the living room.
+Like Bessie Love, he felt cold spots in the living room.
 His fully charged cell phone wouldn’t work as long as he was on the property, though in theory he was supposed to have cell coverage.

 Yes, as of 1994.